Hip (horizontal beam lateral view)

 The opposite leg has been elevated enough that there is no obstructing soft tissue artefact.

-Do not attempt to move the affected leg to position the patient better, the advantage in using this projection is the lack of movement involved.
+Do not attempt to move the affected leg to position the patient better, the advantage of using this projection is the lack of movement involved.
 Any movement of the patient should be done via movement of the trolley and/or mattress.

 The patient will be in a significant amount of pain, explain what you are about to do before you start the exam and why you are doing it, maintain the patient's decency and ensure they are comfortable as possible.